-Gen-Xers and baby boomers were motivated to pursue their projects because they finally had time and the financial means.
+Gen-Xers and baby boomers were motivated to pursue their projects because they finally had time and the financial means either by savings or home renovation loans.
 The biggest motivation for millennials was different — they were just eager to customise their recently-purchased home.

 However, a common factor amongst these homeowners was the time it took to plan for their renovations.
 According to the study, preparing for the project took these homeowners longer than it did to renovate.
 The study said the construction part of the projects last year took roughly two and a half to almost six months to complete.
 The same homeowners, however, spent twice as long during the planning phase.

 Roughly 80% of homeowners dipped into their savings to fund their renovations.
 Around 20% also used their credit cards.

 Refinancing their home loans was also an option for 14% of homeowners, while 9% took advantage of their earnings from their previous home sale.
 Some also got a boost from their tax refunds.